-Yes, amniotic allografts are safe for most people.
+Yes, Wharton’s Jelly Allografts are safe for most people.
 The use of biologic tissue transplants offers an improved quality of life for many individuals.
 As advances in the procurement and processing of biologics continue to evolve, and the numbers and types of biologic tissue forms continue to expand, so do the challenges related to tissue management and compliance with all applicable regulations and guidelines.

 Our lab’s products follow all appropriate guidelines for testing as well as processing and ultimately deliver a healthy, viable allograft to patients to promote tissue regeneration.
 The risks of using our lab’s products are exceptionally small, but a very small risk of disease transmission cannot be 100% ruled out, although no diseases or adverse side effects have ever been reported.
 With every product there is some risk, and we inform you of all the precautions we take in bringing the product to you, and that a potential risk does exist no matter how small

-You may experience temporary, minor pain or swelling in the places where the stem cells are injected.
+You may experience temporary, minor pain or swelling in the places where regenerative medicine is injected.
 In most cases, irritation or discomfort is minimal.

-At Maragal Medical, we are happy to answer all your questions regarding amniotic allograft injections.
+At Maragal Medical, we are happy to answer all your questions regarding Wharton’s Jelly Allograft injections.
 Call our office to schedule a consultation.

 Complete The Form Below And We'll Get Back To You Immediately.

 "*" indicates required fields